 We found 4 neurologists near Canton, GA.

-Dr. David Lesch practices neurology (brain & spinal cord disease) and sleep medicine.
-After attending Rush Medical College for medical school, he completed his residency training at the University of Chicago Medical Center, a hospital affiliated with the University of Texas Health Science Center at Houston, and a hospital affiliated with the University of Texas Medical Branch at Galveston.
-His areas of expertise include the following: migraines, myasthenia gravis, and sleep apnea.
-On average, patients gave Dr. Lesch a rating of 4.5 stars out of 5.
-He honors Medicare insurance.
-Dr. Lesch is affiliated with Wellstar Windy Hill Hospital, Emory Johns Creek Hospital, and Northside Hospital Forsyth.
+Dr. David Lesch's specialties are neurology (brain & spinal cord disease) and sleep medicine.
+He practices in Suwanee, GA and Canton, GA.
+His areas of expertise include migraines, myasthenia gravis, and sleep apnea.
+His average patient rating is 4.5 stars out of 5.
+Dr. Lesch takes Medicare insurance.
+After completing medical school at Rush Medical College, Dr. Lesch performed his residency at the University of Chicago Medical Center, a hospital affiliated with the University of Texas Health Science Center at Houston, and a hospital affiliated with the University of Texas Medical Branch at Galveston.
+He is professionally affiliated with Wellstar Windy Hill Hospital, Emory Johns Creek Hospital, and Northside Hospital Forsyth.

 Clinical interests: ALS-Lou Gehrig's disease, Alzheimers disease, Bell's palsy, botox, carpal tunnel syndrome, ...
 (Read more)

-Dr. Scott Cooper is a specialist in neurology (brain & spinal cord disease).
-He works in Canton, GA and Cumming, GA.
+Dr. Scott Cooper, who practices in Canton, GA and Cumming, GA, is a medical specialist in neurology (brain & spinal cord disease).
 He graduated from Ross University School of Medicine.
-Dr. Cooper's clinical interests include neurological disorders.
-On average, patients gave him a rating of 3.0 stars out of 5.
-He accepts Medicare insurance.
-Dr. Cooper is affiliated with Northside Hospital Forsyth.
+His clinical interests encompass neurological disorders.
+Dr. Cooper's average rating from his patients is 3.0 stars out of 5.
+Dr. Cooper accepts Medicare insurance.
+He is affiliated with Northside Hospital Forsyth.

 Clinical interests: neurology

-Dr. Faiz Niaz's specialty is neurology (brain & spinal cord disease).
-His average patient rating is 3.5 stars out of 5.
-He takes Medicare insurance.
+Dr. Faiz Niaz is a neurologist.
 Dr. Niaz graduated from Dow Medical College and then he performed his residency at Vanderbilt University Medical Center.
+Patients gave him an average rating of 3.5 stars out of 5.
+He accepts Medicare insurance.

 Conditions / Treatments